 How to Apply

-Applications must be received by September 21, 2012.
+Applications must be received by 11:59 p.m.
+ET on September 14, 2015.
 Incomplete or late applications will not be considered.

 Selected applicants may be invited for interviews.
-While we prefer interviews to be held at the FCC’s Headquarters in Washington, DC, remote interviews may be available in certain circumstances.
-We anticipate making offers in November and December 2012.
-Participants who enter the Fall 2013 class will be expected to begin their employment with the agency by the end of September 2013.
+While we prefer interviews to be held at the FCC’s Headquarters in Washington, DC, remote interviews are available if travel to Washington is a hardship.
+We anticipate making offers in November and December 2015.
+Participants who enter the fall 2016 class will be expected to begin their employment with the agency by mid October 2016.